 Grant to Oklahoma Department of Mental Health and Substance Abuse Services funded to assist ABLE Commission in enforcement of Youth Access to Tobacco laws.

-Governor Mary Fallin helped to launch the Shape Your Future media campaign encouraging Oklahomans to eat better, move more and be tobacco free.
+Governor Mary Fallin helps launch the Shape Your Future media campaign encouraging Oklahomans to eat better, move more and be tobacco free.

 Oklahoma public health officials announce that for the first time, Oklahoma has more former smokers than current smokers.

-A ruling from the Attorney General’s office allowed the trust to increase the amount of earnings that could be certified for TSET use.
+A ruling from the Attorney General’s office allows the trust to increase the amount of earnings that could be certified for TSET use.
 In FY11, $36,023,061 were certified for TSET use.